Immalt/covid-testing-reservation/README.md

 Responsible for sending out email notifications and confirmations.

+### Notification stream service

+SSE endpoint available on http://localhost:1004/notification/stream

+Responsible for SSE stream of result emails (for processing / internal use...)

 ### Personal data service

 REST API available on http://localhost:1000, Swagger UI on http://localhost:1000/swagger-ui